nataliehman/personal-website-Feb2022-fernfolio-11ty/projects/Portfolio format.md

 ### Making it digestible

 \[google sheet img\] (we later shortlisted links and categorised them into the three areas covered in the presentation)

-~~\- Exploratory and open topic; very complex topic~~

-\- Scientific research papers provided more insights and depth to general research - it provides a clearer understanding why certain things are designed a certain way

-\- A mixture of physical and digital

-\- Document own thoughts/questions - they are very useful to create a structure for slide prep and a focus on what we are trying to achieve.
-In general this method is also good for writing

-~~\- Put relevant research under each section of the structure~~

-\- Collaborating with someone makes research more fun and interesting - it helps you to think outside of the box and notice things you haven’t before

-~~\- Cite and source every relevant research and summarise why they are relevant~~

-\- During review, prepare speaker notes for each piece of research that will be potentially used for the talk

-~~\- Personal hobbies and interest can greatly add to research if it is relevant~~

-\- Organising research early saves pain and headache when it gets reviewed later